ds-modules/curriculum-guide/_sources/technology/shiny.md

 ```

 - Point the Shiny server to an example from the cloned repository.
-- Explore the rendered example as part of the shiny dashboard.
+- Explore the rendered example using shiny dashboard.

 ```{figure} ../images/shinyDashboard.PNG
 :width: 500px